 3. Knowledge is Power

 Suppliers are much more knowledgeable about their products than retailers, whose attentions are split between hundreds (or thousands) of different brands.
-That offers suppliers who take charge of their own product information a powerful advantage over those who don't.
+That offers suppliers who take charge of their own information with a PIM system or other data management platform have a powerful advantage over those who don't.
 After all, who can leverage products' key selling points more effectively than the company who created them?

 As shoppers become increasingly sophisticated and retailers increasingly overburdened, suppliers that can go above and beyond will become more and more valuable.
 Suppliers that optimize that opportunity by using their unique position within the retail supply chain will find unparalleled success.